 For decades, parents have heeded warnings of the dangers of trick-or-treating.
 Wives tales and gross exaggerations about apples containing razor blades and poison filled candy worry countless parents every Halloween.
 Experts, however, have debunked these mistaken notions and hoaxes.
 The one case in which a child’s candy was poisoned occurred in 1974.
 It turned out, the boy’s father poisoned the candy so he could collect on a life insurance claim.
 Since that time, there has been nothing more than a few false reports.

 Stranger and acquaintance dangers

 One risk to children on Halloween, or any time of year, is child predators.
 Though studies have shown the incidence doesn’t increase on Halloween, it can still happen anytime.
-So use these Halloween safety tips for parents to take precautions and educate your kids before they head out without adult supervision:
+So use these Halloween safety tips to take precautions and educate your kids before they head out without adult supervision:

 - Young children should be attended by an adult when trick-or-treating.